Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Coordinate-free Operator Learning Across Dimensions

-In addition to being coordinate-free, the heat equation in equation \eqref{eq.heat} is ``domain-agnostic'' and ``dimension-agnostic'' --- meaning that the same heat equation can be defined on any manifold $\mathcal M$ of any dimension.
-The dimension and the Riemannian metric appear via the definitions of $\d$ and $\star$.
-In this paper we argue that we can learn the right hand side of an evolution equation in one domain and transfer its learning to other manifolds of different dimensions, as long as the differential equation is defined as a ``dimension-agnostic'' expression.
+Many differential equations can be formulated in a coordinate-free and domain-free mathematical expression.
+For example, the heat equation written as $\frac{\partial u}{\partial t} = \sum_{i=1}^n \frac{\delta^2 u}{\delta x_i^2}$ is not coordinate free, since it is expressed in terms of local coordinates.
+However the heat equation expressed as $\frac{\partial u}{\partial t} = \Delta u$ (where $\Delta$ is the Laplacian operator of the Riemannian manifold $\mathcal M$ where $u$ is defined) is not only coordinate-free, since the Laplacian $\Delta$ is an intrinsic operator of $\mathcal M$, but also it is domain-free, since the Laplacian exists for every Riemannian manifold.
+Therefore, the equation is well defined and can be evaluated for manifolds of any dimension.
+This procedure can be formalized in terms of differential forms and exterior differential systems (see Appendix \ref{Diff_Form}).
+In this paper we argue that we can learn the PDE in one domain and transfer its learning to other manifolds of different dimensions, as long as the differential equation is defined as a ``dimension-agnostic'' expression.

-Many PDEs of mathematical physics and other fields of science and engineering can be expressed in a coordinate-free manner in terms of their independent variables and their (unknown) fields.
-Notable examples are the Navier-Stokes~\cite{wilson2011} equations and, more generally, the equations of continuum mechanics~\cite{marsden1994}, the Fokker-Planck equation~\cite{masoliver1987}, the Kuramoto-Sivashinsky equation~\cite{frankel1987}, as well as many others.
+PDEs coming from mathematical physics and other fields of science and engineering often can be expressed in a coordinate-free manner in terms of their independent variables and their (unknown) fields.
+Notable examples are the Navier-Stokes~\citep{wilson2011} and, more generally, the equations of continuum mechanics~\citep{marsden1994}, the Fokker-Planck equation~\citep{masoliver1987}, the Kuramoto-Sivashinsky equation~\citep{frankel1987}, and many others.